Guide to Generating and Comparing 3D Protein Structures¶

 AlphaFold3 already provides a detailed guide, so please read the official documentation here: AlphaFold3 Guide before starting to fully understand the web interface.

-For this tutorial, I will demonstrate the output using two sequences.
-By following this workflow, you will confidently be able to report what they are.
+For this tutorial, I will demonstrate the workflow using two sequences.
+By following along, you will be able to confidently identify and characterize each one.

 Sequence 1: